-As of 31 March 2021, the supply of developable employment land was 4.04ha.
-This takes account of the fact that Sites 2EA, 3EA and 10EA have all now been completed (subject to the potential residual area of 2 ha at Site 2EA).
+As of 31 March 2020, the supply of developable employment land was 4.04ha (Table 4.2 of SD022).
+This takes account of the fact that Sites 2EA, 3EA and 10EA have all now been completed.
 Also, Site 9EA has not been recently counted in the supply of employment sites as the extant planning permission on the site was granted in 1992 and although development was lawfully commenced it is considered that the deliverability of the extant permission is uncertain.

-The Council has provided an update to Table 4.4: Residual Employment Land Requirement - 2018 - 2037 (p34 of the submitted Plan) via MM010 and SHBC007 to reflect the situation as of 31 March 2021 and an extended Plan period up to 2037.
+The Council has agreed to provide a further update to Table 4.4: Residual Employment Land Requirement - 2018 - 2035. (p34 of the submitted Plan) via a MM to reflect the situation as of 31 March 2021 and potentially to reflect an extended Plan period up to 2037.